The Movie

 (BOULDER, COLORADO) Let's check-in with Busker Alley to see what's up.
 The film was announced eighteen months ago but, such is often the case, independent film-making has untold trenches and pitfalls.
 We catch up with Zoobie as he exits through the book store onto Boulder's Pearl Street Mall on a sunny Thursday.

 "We are building a movie.
 We are building it better.
 However, that seems to be the problem.
-Some of it had to be re-shot because it was so depressing.
+Some of it had to be re-written because it was so depressing.
 This is pure comedy.
-I'm just now beginning to edit it all together - sprinkling some magic dust on it.
+I'm just now beginning to edit it all together and sprinkling some magic dust on it.
 I can even romanticize a bit to bring out an interesting and funny story with all those bloody buskers," says Zoobie, the executive producer of the film Busker Alley.

-"There's still a lot to do but the trailer should come together by the middle of next year.
+"There's still a lot to do but it should come together by the middle of next year.
 As I've told the buskers when I shot them, this picture may actually take years to create.
 I'm kind of a slow-poke.
 It's already been a few seasons since we've started filming.
 We should be approaching the finishing line soon.
 The nice thing is - the longer you take, the better the production."

 "I'm getting excited now as my own stuff is being integrated.
 It takes me back to silent cinema.
 A piano player was usually down front looking up at the screen trying to match the music to the scene.
 That's the spirit of this movie."
-[Sept, 2011]

 Busker Alley finding undisclosed detours

 (BOULDER, COLORADO) Let's catch-up with the crew of Busker Alley as they shoot their way into history.
 "Now, we can see the light at the end of the tunnel.
-When you get close to editing, the show is about to begin," says Zoobie, writer, director, and producer of the new film Busker Alley - The Movie.
+When you get close to editing, the show is about to begin," says Zoobie, writer, director, and producer of the film Busker Alley - The Movie.
 "We're still taking our sweet time before we now go, strangely enough, inside the studio."

-Out here, the street is the actual set.
+"We wanted to be sure there was enough creative footage as well as including some of the classic routines.
+This film is a lot different from shooting on a regular set.
+Out here in the field, the street is the actual set.
 We don't have the slightest control of what's going to happen.
-Like Zoobie said, we can't wait to get inside the studio now to apply some finishing touches."
+We can't wait to get inside the studio now to apply some finishing touches."

 It was snowing outside the café on a dark night as Zoobie continued - the snowflakes catching in his long brown hair under a shop's light on the corner of "The Hill".
 "This is what happens when you become a busker for 20 years.
 I can call on my own experiences when it comes to telling this story."